-This regulation establishes policies, duties, responsibilities, and relationships applicable to the Army Force Modernization Proponent System, to include determining doctrine, organization, training, materiel, leadership and education, personnel, and facilities (DOTMLPF) requirements with regard to a particular function or branch.
+This regulation establishes policies, duties, responsibilities, and relationships applicable to the Army Force Modernization Proponent System, to include determining doctrine, organization, training, materiel, leadership and education, personnel, facilities, and policy (DOTMLPF-P) requirements with regard to a particular function or branch.
 This regulation does not supersede, modify, or infringe on any duty or responsibility established by law; Executive Order; Department of Defense directive, instruction, or policy; or Headquarters, Department of the Army general order, other Army regulation, or policy.
-For example, pursuant to Section 3014, Title 10, United States Code (10 USC 3014(c)(1)(D)) and Department of the Army General Order 2002-03, the Office of the Chief Information Officer/G-6 is the office within HQDA with the sole responsibility for information management.
+For example, pursuant to Section 3014(c)(1)(D), Title 10, United States Code (10 USC 3014(c)(1)(D)) and Department of the Army General Orders 2012-01 , the Office of the Chief Information Officer/G-6 is the office within HQDA with the sole responsibility for information management.

 a.
 Deputy Chief of Staff, G-3/5/7.
-The DCS, G-3/5/7 establishes the polices and procedures in support of force modernization and DOTMLPF force modernization processes.
-The DCS, G-3/5/7 will—
+The DCS, G-3/5/7 establishes the policies and procedures in support of force modernization and DOTMLPF-P force modernization processes.
+The DCS, G-3/5/7 will —

 (1) Designate force modernization proponents.

 (2) Manage the Army Force Modernization Proponent System according to the applicable laws, directives, orders, and policy.

 (3) Coordinate proposed force modernization proponent and branch proponent designations with the Commander, U.S. Army Training and Doctrine Command (TRADOC) and Army organizations with force management and integration responsibilities.

 (4) Resolve DOTLMPF-P issues affecting force modernization proponents under different commands or agencies.

 (5) Establish policy and priorities, as well as approve programs for force modernization proponents and branch proponents, except as otherwise set forth in this regulation.